rust-lang/rfcs/text/0000-nested-publish.md

     * The `Cargo.lock` format will need to be modified to handle entries for nested packages differently, as `path` dependencies are currently not allowed to introduce multiple packages with the same name, which could happen though different packages' nested packages.
 This modification could consist of omitting them entirely and using the same flattened dependency graph as the `crates.io` index will use.
     * Probably some messages will need to be adjusted; currently, `path` dependencies' full paths are always printed in progress messages, but they would be long noise here (`/home/alice/.cargo/registry/src/index.crates.io-6f17d22bba15001f/...`).
 Perhaps progress for sub-packages could look something like “`Compiling foo/macros v0.1.0`”.

+* Nested crates should not be documented as public crates in `rustdoc`, since they are an implementation detail of the parent package and their names are not unique.
+I think `rustdoc` should use its [`doc(inline)`](https://doc.rust-lang.org/rustdoc/write-documentation/the-doc-attribute.html#inline-and-no_inline) support so that any re-exported items are documented in the parent package's crates' documentation.
+I believe this will require a new command-line option to `rustdoc` to tell it to treat a certain dependency crate as if it were a private module (which already triggers documentation inlining automatically).

 The presence or absence of a `[workspace]` has no effect on the new behavior, just as it has no effect on existing package publication.
 Nested packages may use workspace inheritance.

 # Drawbacks